vvvv/The-Gray-Book/reference/hde/showandtell.md

 ## What the Pixelfed and Mastodon?

 Pixelfed and Mastodon are part of the larger [Fediverse](https://en.wikipedia.org/wiki/Fediverse), a federation of decentralized social networks.
-Instead of the comparable legacy walled-gardens, those work more like Email: Anyone can run their own instance of a Pixelfed or Mastodon server and still communicate with anyone else, because the fediverse shares a common communications protocol: [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub).
-No ads, no tracking, just the actual functionality!
+Instead of comparable legacy walled-gardens, those work more like Email: Anyone can run their own instance of a Pixelfed or Mastodon server and still communicate with anyone else, because the fediverse shares a common communications protocol: [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub).
+No ads, no tracking, no blockchain, no crypto.
+Just a simple way to share text and images over the internet.